RSS-Engineering/terraform/docs/modules/api_gateway.md

 * `set_cloudwatch_role` - A boolean indicating if the API Gateway Cloudwatch role should be set
 * `apigateway_cloudwatch_role_arn` - (optional) If `set_cloudwatch_role` is true, then specifying this will set the specific role.
 If not provided, a role will be created.
 * `redeployment_hash` - (optional) - Entropy variable to trigger a deployment to be made.
 If omitted, this module will do its best to detect applicable changes.
+* `binary_media_types` - (optional) - A list of binary media types supported by the Rest API.
+By default, the Rest API supports only UTF-8-encoded text payloads.

 The `authorizers` attribute map contains: